 Jamie: Poor guy’s actually doing his support role and we’re going to hammer him for it.

 Ben: Exactly.
 One hundred percent.
 We just make podcasts.
 But look, I’m very appreciative of the time that you guys gave today.
 We kind of teased about it at the end, but the education and technology markets are very serious, very intentional.
 And now we’re seeing entire departments, entire organizations, dedicated to the success of education technology, rollouts.
 I can’t think of a better organization right now than AV SuperFriends, doing the work that you guys are doing to help out the community, help out newcomers.
 And I appreciate you guys coming on the show today.

-If you need audio for large classrooms or meeting rooms, check out Nureva’s new HDL410 system.
+If you need audio for extra-large classrooms or meeting rooms, check out Nureva’s new HDL410 system.
 You get great audio in rooms up to 35' x 55' (10.7 x 16.8 m) from just two microphone and speaker bars and a connect module.
 Compare that to the cost and complexity of custom pro AV systems.